shrihareepanchal/ML-FORGE/docs/README.md

 ## Screenshots

-Here are some screenshots of ML-XPERT in action:
+Here are some screenshots of ML-FORGE in action:

 ### Data Loading and Preprocessing
 ![Data Loading](images/data_loading.png)